 \subsection{Transformer for Code Generation}

-Transformer-based models~\cite{vaswani2017attention} have recently outperformed alternative architectures for code generation due to the introduction of self-attention mechanisms.
+Transformer-based models~\cite{vaswani2017attention} have recently outperformed alternative architectures for code generation due to the introduction of the self-attention mechanism.
 Transformers process the entire input token sequence as a complete graph \footnote{\href{https://en.wikipedia.org/wiki/Complete_graph} {https://en.wikipedia.org/wiki/Complete\_graph}}.
-Each token corresponds to a vertex in the graph, and an edge connecting two vertices corresponds to the \enquote{attention} between connected tokens.
-Attention is the relative influence of a token on the representation of other tokens in the sequence.
-Attention weights signify the importance of a token in making the final prediction for a particular task~\cite{kobayashi2020attention, abnar2020quantifying}.
+Each token is a vertex in the graph, and an edge connecting two vertices is the \enquote{attention} between the corresponding tokens.
+The attention is the relative influence of a token to represent other tokens in the sequence.
+The attention weights signify the importance of a token to make the final prediction for a particular task~\cite{kobayashi2020attention, abnar2020quantifying}.
 The model learns the attention weights depending on the task during the training process.
 The Transformer also encodes the relative position of each token in the input sequence (positional encoding).

-The attention mechanism and positional encoding allow Transformers to capture more long-range dependencies.
-The self-attention mechanism enables parallel processing of input sequence that leads to significant speedup during training~\cite{vaswani2017attention}.
-Many previous works use Transformers for code generation problems (e.g., patching, code editing, and program repair) due to their success. \cite{jiang2023knod,xia2022less,chakraborty2021multi, chakraborty2022natgen}.
+The attention mechanism and positional encoding allow Transformers to catch more long-range dependencies.
+The self-attention mechanism allows parallel processing of input sequences that leads to significant speedup during training~\cite{vaswani2017attention}.
+Many previous works use Transformers for code generation problems (\eg patching, code editing, and program repair) due to their success \cite{jiang2023knod,xia2022less,chakraborty2021multi, chakraborty2022natgen}.
 Transformer-based models roughly fall into two categories: encoder-decoder and decoder-only.